NafisaTabassumNeha/Failover-Network-Using-Redundant-Paths/README.md

 # [Failover Network Using Redundant Paths](https://github.com/Istiaq-Alam/Failover-Network-Using-Redundant-Paths.git)🔗

-This project demonstrates how to build a **highly available and resilient network** by implementing **Spanning Tree Protocol (STP)** and **Hot Standby Router Protocol (HSRP) for single backup router & MHSRP for multiple backup router**.
+This project demonstrates how to build a **highly available and resilient network** by implementing **Spanning Tree Protocol (STP)** and **Hot Standby Router Protocol (HSRP)** for single backup router & **MHSRP** for multiple backup router.
 The goal is to prevent network failures, loops, and downtime in mission-critical environments such as hospitals, banks, and universities.

 ## 📌 Problem Statement